Samuel-Jay/BernardBrethrenBrowseBourses/README.md

 ## 2 - Users identification
 ### Public Affairs Research Analyst -
+  Background -
-Background - A public affairs research analyst may work for government agencies, think tanks, and other organizations focused on areas such as defense, health care, energy, or environmental protection.
+  A public affairs research analyst may work for government agencies, think tanks, and other organizations focused on areas such as defense, health care, energy, or environmental protection.
 A person in this role applies political, economic, and scientific research techniques to determine the benefits and drawbacks of current and proposed public policies.
-They advise legislators, government leaders, and industry executives on policy matters.
+They advise legislators, government leaders, and industry executives on policymatters.
 They collect and analyze information to draw meaningful insights for presentation to decision-makers.
   Motivations - To provide visualization aid in the form of a year-end report to the higher officials.
   Tasks - To draw insightful conclusions from the data and provide in-depth analysis on government policies.
 Also, to get a comprehensive view of the pulse of the households in a particular region.
   Context of use - After performing an exploratory analysis on the data, the user will then determine which snapshots of information they wish to present as a sequential data story.
   Challenges - The analyst would be constrained in conveying insights from their exploratory analysis by only using a concise report.

 ### A worker being transferred to US as part of their job -
   Background - An individual who’s recently shifting to the United States and wants to compare the housing rates, taxes, safety, etc of various regions.
   Motivations - To find the best possible housing options (according to his needs) that are not only within his budget but also sound from a safety point of view.
   Tasks - To extract variations in the housing prices across different regions over the years.
 Also, to study the various factors that might influence the individual in buying a house in that region.
   Context of use - After studying the visualizations, the individual decides whether they would consider moving to that region.
 This visualization would help them in deciding without having to spend a lot of time researching ideal housing options on several websites.
   Challenges - Might be a bit difficult for the individual to initially draw understanding from the visualizations as he/they might not be very familiar with data visualizations.

 ### Real Estate Analyst
   Background - A Real estate analyst would manage the real estate investments of organizations.
 A person in this role would monitor the changes in the market and decide whether to buy or sell in a particular region.
   Motivations - To maximize the profit by investing in a property with a prospect of attracting more buyers.

-Tasks - sell the properties which are showing a stagnant/ reducing prices

-Context of use - The analyst would consult visualizations to make informed decisions concerning real estate transactions with an aim to increase their profitability.
+  Tasks - sell the properties which are showing a stagnant/ reducing prices Context of use - The analyst would consult visualizations to make informed decisions concerning real estate transactions with an aim to increase their profitability.
   Challenges - Forecasting always carries the risk of uncertainty, hence the analyst would benefit from not merely relying only on the visualizations.

 ## 3 - Task identification
 ### Public Affairs Research Analyst -